timbussmann/timbussmann.github.io/_posts/2024-03-30-nsb-asb-retries.md

     {
         // retrieve the ASB native message type to access additional message metadata var asbMessage = context.Extensions.Get<ServiceBusReceivedMessage>();
-        // define a value that makes sense in your context if (asbMessage.DeliveryCount >= 30)
+        if (asbMessage.DeliveryCount >= 30)
         {
             throw new MessageDeliveriesExceededException();